emmameinert/Libft/README.md

 # LIBFT

-Libft is my self written std library used for upcoming projects during the Hive curriculum.
+Libft is my self written std library in #C used for upcoming projects during the Hive curriculum.
 It contains all kinds of functions from printing, via string manipulation to functions with memory allocation.

 ## Disclaimer